Television in Greece: Satellite television, failed ventures and the investment and creation of new ventures

 In 2000, Alpha TV founded Alpha Digital, which broadcast Alpha TV, Polis TV (a local station serving Athens owned by Alpha) various thematic stations also operated by Alpha, the radio stations owned by the Alpha group, and a small variety of foreign television networks, headlined by MTV and VH1 (MTV, by that time, was no longer rebroadcast terrestrially in Greece, that ceased in 1999).
 Despite the popularity of MTV and VH1 and Alpha earning the rights to Greek soccer matches, the company soon went under, leaving Nova as the only company providing pay-TV services in Greece to this day.
 Plans for a satellite bouquet managed by OTE (the Greek telecommunications company) never went past the test phase, with OTE leasing frequencies on the Hot Bird satellite, rebroadcasting several smaller Greek TV stations as well as many radio stations free-to-air.

-The past few years have seen the failure of many television ventures, but the creation and investment in many new ones.
+The past few years had seen the failure of many television ventures, but the creation and investment in many new ones.
 Polis TV was relaunched as Channel 9 in December 2005, with programming heavy on news and talk shows.
 More recently, the original owners of Skai TV returned to the television business, relaunching Skai on the frequencies of Seven TV.
 Other notable stations that have begun operating in recent years include Channel 10, while TeleCity was renamed Tileasty.
-Other stations have upgraded and modernized, however, the Greek airwaves are still cluttered with many unlicensed television stations, often broadcasting programs of a low quality (telemarketing, low budget movies, music videos, illegal telephone hotlines, soft pornography).
+Other stations had upgraded and modernized, however, the Greek airwaves are still cluttered with many unlicensed television stations, often broadcasting low quality programs (infomercials, low budget movies, music videos, illegal telephone hotlines, soft pornography).

 Status of broadcast licenses and the quasi-legal status

 To this day, the Greek government still has not issued official licenses to most television stations in Greece, which are currently broadcasting in a quasi-legal state.
-Tenders have been offered for national, regional and local broadcasts as well as terrestrial pay-TV services, which have either been frozen or have failed completely.
+Tenders have been offered for national, regional and local broadcasters as well as terrestrial pay-TV services, which have either been frozen or have failed completely.
 Despite numerous government pledges, there has not been much movement on this issue in recent years.
 In the meantime, the airwaves are still cluttered, though things are significantly more organized than they were in the early 1990s.
-Despite the success of Nova, and the launch of Hellas Sat, cable TV has been slow to follow, only existing on a local level in some communities around Greece until recently, when companies such as OnTelecoms have launched cable (IPTV) platforms.
+Despite the success of Nova, and the launch of Hellas Sat, cable television has been slow to follow, only existing on a local level in some communities around Greece until recently, when companies such as OnTelecoms have launched cable (IPTV) platforms.